180 Promenade Cir #300, Sacramento, CA 95834

 Those living in Sacramento may have unique employment and business opportunities, as businesses in the state capital of California often have multiple national and international opportunities.

 We have the ability to provide tax help to businesses, employees in most professions, investors, high net worth individuals, expatriates, individual taxpayers, and others.
-No matter what kind of Sacramento tax services you require, contact the Tax Law Offices of David W. Klasing today to schedule a 10-minute reduced-rate consultation with an experienced Tax Attorney.
-We are ready to help.
+No matter what kind of Sacramento tax services you require, contact the Tax Law Offices of David W. Klasing today to schedule a 10-minute reduced-rate initial consultation with an experienced dual-licensed Tax Attorney and CPA.
+We will get you sleeping soundlessly again and are ready to help.

-One of The Best Tax Attorneys in Sacramento
+One of The Best Tax Audit Attorneys in Sacramento

-Why Should You Use a Dual Licensed Tax Attorney and CPA in Sacramento?
+Why Should You Choose a Dual Licensed Tax Attorney and CPA in Sacramento?

 Simple mistakes can quickly snowball into major issues when it comes to taxes.
-The best way to head off these problems early is to seek the counsel of a dual-licensed Tax Attorney and CPA.
-Your dual licensed Tax Lawyer & CPA can help you assess your past and upcoming filings for any potential issues.
-If you do have any history of noncompliance, your dual licensed Tax Lawyer & CPA may be able to help you reduce or avoid civil and criminal penalties by engaging in the IRS Voluntary Disclosure Program.
-However, to avoid doing any additional harm, you should never attempt to voluntarily disclose past noncompliance without first seeking advice from the Tax Law Offices of David W. Klasing.
+The best way to head off these problems early is to seek the counsel of our dual-licensed Sacramento, CA Tax Audit Lawyers and CPAs.
+We can help you assess your past and upcoming filings for any potential issues.
+If you do have any history of noncompliance, our dual licensed Tax Lawyer & CPA will be able to help you reduce or avoid civil and criminal tax penalties by engaging in the IRS Voluntary Disclosure Program.
+However, to avoid doing any additional harm, it would be wise to never attempt to voluntarily disclose past noncompliance without first seeking advice from our experienced counsel at the Tax Law Offices of David W. Klasing.

-If you are already facing a civil audit, eggshell audit, reverse eggshell audit or a criminal tax investigation, it is imperative to get legal help if you haven’t done so already.
-No matter what type of audit, enforcement action or criminal tax investigation you are facing, our dual licensed Tax Attorneys & CPAs can appear with you or potentially in your place so that you can avoid incriminating yourself further or exposing yourself to an overly stressful and intimidating situation.
+If you are already facing a civil tax audit, eggshell auditreverse eggshell audit or a criminal tax investigation, it is imperative to get legal help if you haven’t done so already.
+No matter what type of tax audit, enforcement action or criminal tax investigation you are facing, our dual-licensed Sacramento IRS Audit Representation Attorneys & CPAs can appear with you or potentially in your place so that you can avoid incriminating yourself further or exposing yourself to an overly stressful and intimidating situation.
+Let us shoulder the burden of these tax challenges for you, ensuring that you receive the meticulous and empathetic representation you deserve during this critical time.

 Types of Audits the IRS May Initiate